Master of Engineering MBA (optional)

 - Costs depending upon your individual life-style:

-• Health insurance (mandatory, depends on citizenship and age, see below under "Questions about LIVING"
+• Health insurance (mandatory, depends on citizenship and age, see below in the FAQ section "Living in Stuttgart")

 • Room, housing, meals, living expenses, travel, supplies, computer or IT equipment;